nylas/inbox-scaffold-html5/README.md

 The Inbox HTML5 Scaffold is intended for developers - to use it, you need an Inbox Developer Program membership or a copy of the open-source [Inbox Sync Engine](http://github.com/inboxapp/inbox).
 When you download or fork the Inbox HTML5 Scaffold, you'll need to add your Inbox App ID before you can connect your account.

-Already have an Inbox account?
+## Try it online

 Try out the Inbox HTML5 Scaffold right now!
 It's purely client-side javascript, so we [hosted it on Github Pages](https://inboxapp.github.io/inbox-scaffold-html5/).

+### Using your Inbox account

+Already have an Inbox account?
 You'll need to create a new app in the [developer console](https://www.inboxapp.com/console/apps) and add `https://inboxapp.github.io/inbox-scaffold-html5/` to the callback URLs.
-Once you have an App ID, you're good to go!
+Then, [set your App ID](http://inboxapp.github.io/inbox-scaffold-html5/set-app-id.html) to try it out.

+### Using your local Inbox instance

+Already running the sync engine and API server on your local machine?
+[Set your App ID](http://inboxapp.github.io/inbox-scaffold-html5/set-app-id.html) to `localhost` and the Inbox HTML5 Scaffold will connect to `http://localhost:5555` instead of our API endpoint.

-##Getting Started
+## Getting Started

 ```bash